- > About Us

-In August 2016, a Science Session for Children was held at the Takatsuki Plant of Daiichi Sankyo Propharma Co., Ltd. A total of 23 fifth and sixth graders from elementary schools in the area surrounding the plant took part in this session.
+In December 2017, a Science Session for Children was held at the Hiratsuka Plant of Daiichi Sankyo Propharma Co., Ltd. A total of 37 fifth and sixth graders from elementary schools located near the plant took part in this session.
 The 37 children first transformed into scientists by putting on white coats, gloves, and goggles under the supervision of an associate professor from the National Institute of Technology, Numazu College!
 They thoroughly enjoyed a science experiment where they created various types of slime and completely immersed themselves in the process.

 Science Session for Children

 ●Social Studies Classes for Elementary School Students

-The Takatsuki Plant of Daiichi Sankyo Propharma held a social science class in November 2016 that was attended by 81 fifth grade students from elementary schools located near the plant.
-As part of this class, students observed the process of manufacturing solid formulation pharmaceuticals and took quizzes designed to teach them basic knowledge about medicine.
-The elementary school students that participated were proactive in asking questions on aspects of medicine they were curious about as well as simple questions about the plant and other topics.
-This enjoyable class thus stimulated interest in medicine.
+The Takatsuki Plant of Daiichi Sankyo Propharma Co., Ltd. held a social studies class in December 2017 that was attended by 85 fifth grade students from elementary schools located near the plant.
+As part of this class, students viewed the process of manufacturing solid formulation pharmaceuticals and took quizzes designed to teach them basic knowledge about medicine.
+The elementary students who participated were proactive in asking questions on aspects of medicine that they were curious about in addition to simple questions about the plant and other topics.
+This enjoyable class helped to stimulate their interest in medicine.

 ●Students to Science (S2S)

-Daiichi Sankyo, Inc., of the United States, has been partnering with the Students to Science (S2S) program since fiscal 2011 with the aim of providing junior high school and high school students with an opportunity to experience science firsthand.
-In fiscal 2016, approximately 1,800 students participated in this program, and 8 employees volunteered to serve as mentors to these students.
+Daiichi Sankyo, Inc., of the United States has been supporting the Students to Science (S2S) program since fiscal 2011 with the aim of providing junior high school and high school students with an opportunity to experience science firsthand.
+Approximately 15,000 students have participated in the program to this day.